openhab/org.openhab.binding.zwave/doc/rtc/ct100plus_0_0.md

 ### Parameter 6: Auxiliary/Emergency

 Enables or disables auxiliary / emergency heating
-If set to 0, auxiliary / emergency heat is disabled, all other values, 1-255, will enable the auxiliary / emergency heat.
-This can only be enabled when the thermostat is set to Heat Pump mode.
+<p&gtIf set to 0, auxiliary / emergency heat is disabled, all other values, 1-255, will enable the auxiliary / emergency heat.
+This can only be enabled when the thermostat is set to Heat Pump mode.</p&gt
 The following option values may be configured -:

 | Value  | Description |